Cuts Left Open: Care Instructions

 Overview

 A cut can happen anywhere on your body.
-Sometimes a cut can injure the tendons, blood vessels, or nerves.
+Sometimes a cut can injure the tendons, blood vessels, or nerves under the skin.

-A cut may be left open instead of being closed with stitches, staples, or adhesive.
+A cut may be left open instead of being closed with stitches, staples, tape, or skin glue.
 A cut may be left open when it is likely to become infected, because closing it can make infection even more likely.

 The doctor may want the cut to stay open the whole time it heals.
 This happens with some cuts when too much time has gone by since the cut happened.
 Or the doctor may tell you to come back to have the cut closed in 4 to 5 days, when there is less chance of infection.